“I want to sue the hospital. But how? And can I win?”

-After the lawyer you choose to represent investigates, you file your complaint, and complete discovery, it’s time (ideally) to get paid.
+After your lawyer investigates, and you file your complaint, and complete discovery, now it’s time (ideally) to get paid.

 If the conditions are right, your lawyer will pursue a settlement.
 If the hospital realizes you’re in the right and they owe you compensation, they may choose to settle.
 For malpractice cases, 9 times out of 10, the hospital will settle out of court.